β‘ Lesson 18: Eevee Real-Time Rendering

 - Transparency:

-- Clip is faster than Blend
+- Dithered is faster than Blended

-- Reserve Blend for smooth gradients only
+- Reserve Blended for smooth gradients and clear glass only

 - Backface culling: